holoviz/datashader/docs/performance.rst

 Single machine
 --------------

+Datashader supports both Pandas and Dask dataframes, but Dask dataframes typically give higher performance even on a single machine, because it makes good use of all available cores, and it also supports out-of-core operation for datasets larger than memory.

+Dasks works on chunks of the data at any one time, called partitions.
-A rule-of-thumb for the number of partitions to use while converting Pandas dataframes into Dask dataframes is ``multiprocessing.cpu_count()``.
-This allows Dask to use one thread per core for parallelizing computations.
+With dask on a single machine, a rule of thumb for the number of partitions to use is ``multiprocessing.cpu_count()``, which allows Dask to use one thread per core for parallelizing computations.

-When the entire dataset fits into memory at once, persist the dataframe as a Dask dataframe prior to passing it into datashader.
-One example of how to do this:
+When the entire dataset fits into memory at once, you can persist the data as a Dask dataframe prior to passing it into datashader, to ensure that data only needs to be loaded once:

 .. code-block:: python